geraldopmj/CountdownNewYear/README.md

 # Countdown to New Year
 Repo for a javascript clock that countdown to new year!
-Once it reachs 0 it adds one year again to reset the countdown.
+Once it reachs 0 it adds one year again to reset the countdown and change the background to show fireworks o january first.

 [Visualize](https://geraldopmj.github.io/CountdownNewYear/)